pc-aide/AWS/pdf/AWS Certified Cloud Practitioner Study Guide: CLF-C01 Exam/Assessment Test.md

 ## Questions
 1) Which of the following describes the cloud design priciple of scalability?
-   * A. The ability to route incoming client reuqest between multiple application servers
+   * A. The ability to automatically increase available compute resources to meet growing user demand
     * B. The ability to route incoming client requests between multiple application servers
     * C. The ability to segment physical resources into multiple virtual partitions
     * D. The ability to reduce production costs by spreading capital expenses across many